arjunmaganti/Drone-IQ/README.md

 - [Download AAIML_2026_paper_1744.pdf](https://github.com/user-attachment

 ## Contact
 - In case there are any questions or challenges you have, feel free to shoot us an email.
-Note: all notebooks are labeled with an author.
+Note: al[Uploading AAIML_2026_paper_1744.pdf…]() l notebooks are labeled with an author.
 - Nelson Nishio: nelsonknishio@gmail.com
 - Pablo Silva: pablo.silvalizarraga@gmail.com
 - Arjun Maganti: arjunmaganti2008@gmail.com